markpbaggett/tamu-cookbook/docs/source/contents/0002_philosophy.rst

 institutions and platforms and foster collaboration and the ability to create and adopt shared software that can be leveraged by any PCDM adopter.

+Many PCDM inherits and extends from the ORE Abstract Data Model.
+Because of this, PCDM doesn't define new Classes and Properties for certain concepts and instead chooses to inherit those from `ORE <http://www.openarchives.org/ore/terms/>`_.

-Similarly, the `Fedora Commons Repository Ontology <https://fedora.info/definitions/v4/2016/10/18/repository>`_ is designed to facilitate the modeling, storage, and management of digital assets in a semantic, machine-readable way using RDF and make it possible to expose Fedora-curated RDF predicates via de-reference-able URIs.
+The `Fedora Commons Repository Ontology <https://fedora.info/definitions/v4/2016/10/18/repository>`_ is designed to facilitate the modeling, storage, and management of digital assets in a semantic, machine-readable way using RDF and make it possible to expose Fedora-curated RDF predicates via de-reference-able URIs.